rockettheme/docs/Docs/phpbb/start/introduction.md

 Additionally, many of our most popular features originated in Joomla (such as RokBox) appear in our phpBB Styles.

 RocketTheme has a large selection of phpBB Styles that keeps getting better.
-You can use them along side your existing site, or run it as a stand-alone phpBB installation.
+You can use them alongside your existing site, or run it as a stand-alone phpBB installation.

 [gnu]: http://opensource.org/licenses/gpl-2.0.php
 [introduction]: assets/alerion.jpg